 I and Love and You is a natural pet food company that makes dog food and dog treats.
 Brazilian grass-fed cattle pizzle goes into their No Stink!
 Bully Stix.

-These No Stink!
-Bully Stix get a 4.3 out of 5 out of 96 reviews aggregated from 18 stores on Google Shopping.
 Overall, reviews are positive and say that the sticks are great with low to no odor and that their dogs love them.
 However, reviewers do complain that these bully sticks are expensive when you compare them to similar brands.

 Our top choice is Red Barn Bully Sticks.
 They are an overall good value, and despite a voluntary recall due to possible salmonella contamination, their full range of bully stick products enjoys high total reviews.
 For pet owners with sensitive noses, we recommend Barkworthies Low Odor Bully Sticks as an alternative.